-We’ve got more essential information about vaccine duration of immunity [Find it here]
+RELATED: More information about vaccine duration of immunity …

 Don’t want to just assume your dog is safe from disease?
 You can ask your vet for titers.
 Titers are blood tests that show the level of protection your dog has to a specific disease.